ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 * SecurityBehavior.bh
 * ThiefBehavior.bh

-In this example we selected FollowingPathBehavior.
-If you open the behavior, you must see the name of the behavior in the attribute Name.
-In this case the name is "FollowingPath".
+In this example we will work with the *FollowingPathBehavior*.
+If you open the behavior file, you can see the name of the behavior in the attribute Name, in this case the name is *FollowingPath*, and the description of the behaviour, which in this case is made as a finite state machine (type="FSM") .

-Set the name variable behavior set behavior = "FollowingPath".
+Edit the scenario description file and define a profile with the name *ReturnToClass* and set its behavior = "FollowingPath".
 Configure the SpeedMin and SpeedMax as you want and set the AnimationSpeedReference = 4.0 (See code example).
 Finally in RewriteParameter set the variable Path to "Class1".

 ```LUA
 Scenario = {